 Early licensing will open for all rental dwelling units on a parcel.
 Early licensing fee reduced by 50% for all rentals during early licensing phase.

 Phase 2 – Jan 1, 2023

 License required for any person to offer, provide, or operate a residential rental property consisting of 2 or more rental dwelling units on a parcel.
-Examples include Apartment buildings and complexes, condo units, and rowhome units. $25 early licensing open for a single dwelling unit on a single parcel.
+Examples include Apartment buildings and complexes, condo units, and rowhome units.
+The City of Denver is offering an early licensing discount open for single dwelling units on a single parcel.